 Every graduate student must have a faculty advisor (major professor) who is on the Horticulture faculty.
-The major professor advises the student about course work and supervises the student's research if they are writing a master's thesis.
+The major professor advises the student about course work and supervises the student's research.
 The major professor must approve the student's coursework and research direction.
 A student may have more than one major professor, in which case at least one of the professors must be a member of the Horticulture faculty.